 Resilient managers, like resilient people, can bounce back from adversity, stay focused and productive through change, and thrive when things get tough.
 In this article, you’ll read about key ways to build your personal resilience as a manager.

 People who are resilient tend to display some common traits.
-They are able to deal with uncertainty, they seek to understand and engage with alternate perspectives, and they choose to react positively to adversity and change.
+They are able to deal with uncertainty, they seek to understand and engage perspective, and they choose to react positively to adversity and change.
 Resilience is about learning how to keep yourself recharged and grounded, not just simply enduring or coping.

 Here are some questions to ask yourself as you examine your own personal resilience and way to keep yourself recharged.
 Do you:

-- Intentionally seek out and find ways to decompress (rest, rejuvenate, eat a healthy diet, exercise)?
+- intentionally seek out and find ways to decompress (rest, rejuvenate, healthy diet, exercise)?